rule

 Text 1

-S'rî Nârada said: 'Hiranyakas'ipu, o King, desired to become unconquerable, free from old age and immortal himself, the only king with no rivals or opponents.
+S'rî Nârada said: 'Hiranyakas'ipu, oh King, wished to become unconquerable, free from old age and immortal, the one and only king with no rivals or opponents.

 Text 2

-In a valley at Mandara Hill he performed a most difficult austerity raising his arms upwards staring into the sky, standing with the big toes of his feet on the ground.
+In a valley near Mandara Hill he performed a most difficult austerity in which he, staring into the sky, raised his arms upwards and stood on the ground with the big toes of his feet.

 In a valley at Mandara Hill he performed a most difficult austerity raising his arms upwards staring into the sky, standing with the big toes of his feet on the ground.
 (Vedabase)